ENVIROGREEN MANUFACTURING PROCESS

 The BlackRock project is blessed with excellent existing infrastructure and nearby municipalities with a strong desire to develop this project which is located in a territory designated for mineral extraction by the Government.
 The area is serviced by CN rail line passing just 26 km from the concentrator and from there to a deep sea port approximately 350 km to the southeast with available capacity and an ability to handle all vessel types.

-BlackRock Metals plans to achieve all of the above with standard commercial processes that pose no added technological or undue execution risk to the business plan and has embraced the challenge to produce such metals on a carbon neutral basis with the goal of being a near zero CO2 emissions operation.
+BlackRock Metals plans to achieve all of the above with standard commercial processes that pose no added technological or undue execution risk to the business plan and has embraced the challenge to produce such metals on a low carbon basis with the goal of being a near zero CO2 emissions operation.

 The BlackRock Project will be powered by hydroelectric power on favourable commercial terms which enables our ability to utilize modern electric furnaces for metals transformation.
 By utilizing standard machinery, very clean inputs and modern process engineering we plan to minimize the environmental footprint of our operations –this is the essence of BlackRock’s Envirogreen Process.